Lab 2 : ROS Nodes, Topics, Services, Parameters, Actions

 Figure 2.18 Turtlesim Recording

-Because the subset file recorded the /turtle1/pose topic, the ros2 bag play command won’t quit for as long as you had turtlesim running, even if you weren’t moving.
+Because the subset file recorded the /turtle1/pose topic, the rosbag play command will be recording for as long as you had turtlesim running, even if you weren’t moving.

 This is because as long as the /turtlesim node is active, it publishes data on the /turtle1/pose topic at regular intervals.
-You may have noticed in the ros2 bag info example result above that the /turtle1/cmd_vel topic’s Count information was only 9; that’s how many times we pressed the arrow keys while recording.
+You may have noticed in the rosbag info example result above that the /turtle1/cmd_vel topic’s Count information was only 92; that’s how many times we pressed the arrow keys while recording.

-Notice that /turtle1/pose has a Count value of over 3000; while we were recording, data was published on that topic 3000 times.
+Notice that /turtle1/pose has a Count value of over 2000; while we were recording, data was published on that topic over 2000 times.

 Lab Question

-1. Create a recording of a turtle performing a "Figure 8" path and play it back.
+1. Change the background of turtlesim to orange or cyan then create a recording of a turtle performing a "Figure 8" path (clockwise circle followed by counter-clockwise circle).
+Play it back.

 Once you've completed all the above steps, ask the lab professor or instructor over and demostrate that you've completed the lab and written down all your observations.
 You might be asked to explain some of the concepts you've learned in this lab.